karldcodes/whiteboard/README.md

 # Todo

-* Improve the UI when connect has failed and editing is disabled
+* Improve the UI when connection has failed and editing is disabled
 * Investigate ways to restore or merge local state with server state so users can work offline
 * Implement central logger with tracing
 * Investigate signalr backplane for scaling in microservices